allianz/ng-aquila/projects/ng-aquila/src/radio-toggle/radio-toggle.md

 ### Reactive form

-When using reactive forms you have to disable the control with the form control and not the `nxDisabled` property!
+When using reactive forms you have to disable the control with the form control and not the `disabled` property!

 <!-- example(radio-toggle-reactive) -->